-In 2022, Scottish Government estimated there are 800,000 unpaid carers in Scotland, including 30,000 young carers in full-time education.
+In 2022, Scottish Government estimated there were 800,000 unpaid carers in Scotland, including 30,000 young carers in full-time education.
 Using these figures, it is estimated there are around 3,500 unpaid carers in Orkney, including more than 100 young carers.

-It is very difficult to be sure of the number of unpaid carers, not least because a huge number (probably around 9 in 10 unpaid carers) are unaware of the support available, so don't identify as unpaid carers.
+It is exceedingly difficult to be sure of the number of unpaid carers, not least because a vast number (around 9 in 10 unpaid carers) are unaware of the support available, so do not identify as unpaid carers.

-Around 350 unpaid carers are known in Orkney by people who have contacted the carers support charity "Crossroads" Care Orkney or Social Work for support.
-Only a small number of those have sought or been given a formal carers assessment, something they currently need if they are to have a formal Adult Carer Support Plan, or a Young Carer Statement, (if a young person still in full-time education).
+Around 350 unpaid carers are known in Orkney by people who have contacted the carers support charity "Crossroads Care Orkney" or Social Work for support.
+Only a small number of those have sought or been given a formal carer's assessment, something they currently need if they are to have a formal Adult Carer Support Plan, or a Young Carer Statement, (if a young person still in full-time education).